zemgin/candidate-test-9575e852/README.md

 * your capacity to take existing code and build on top of it.
 * how you would approach an everyday feature request.
 * how you work as part of a normal code review process.
-* how you discuss your solution (we may revisit it)
+* how your pull request explains the change to the team.

 ### 📥 Submission procedure